smartnic/sigcomm21_artifact/README.md

 reductions in equivalence-checking time (table 3 in the submitted paper).
-The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 1 hour in our submission. [total estimated time: 120 minutes.]
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the experiment can finish running within 1 hour in our submission. [total estimated time: 120 minutes.]